jonlpersson/ed-latimore/site/_posts/2021-10-11-how-to-increase-willpower.md

 [8 reasons to push through the pain](https://edlatimore.com/pushing-through-the-pain/)

-However, I haven't written a lot about meditation or sleep, so let’s take a quick look at how they can help us build willpower…
+However, I haven’t written a lot about meditation or sleep, so let’s take a quick look at how they can help us build willpower…

 ### Practice meditation